agerro/agerro/README.md

 ## I'm a Developer, currently working as a DevOps Engineer at Cybercom Group!

 - 🔭 I'm currently post as much of my learnings at [indeviduals.com][website]
-- 🌱 I’m currently learning GCP 🤣
+- 🌱 I’m currently learning Serverless.
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to make music and learn new instruments

 ### Connect with me: